a-bergman/Analysis-Tools/README.md

 # Road Map

-- Plotly scientific and statistical functions
+- Plotly scientific & statistical functions
+    - Caveat: Plotly graphs _cannot_ be displayed in GitHub so development of such functions is not a priority.
 - Bokeh Interactive functions

 -----

 # Project Status

-Work is ongoing and I add or modify code as needed.
+Work is ongoing: I add or modify code as needed.